 From the hills of Erritsø there is a great view over Little Belt (The sea between Jutland, and the island of Fyn).
-What is interesting about this spot is that there are only 35 km (21.74 miles) to the city of Jelling where Gorm the Old had his fortress in the 10th century.
+What is interesting about this spot is that there are only 35 km (21.74 miles) to the city of Jelling where Gorm the Old had his Viking fortress in the 10th century.

 The discovery is actually a little bit of a sensation, not only was there discovered a huge Viking hall, but there are also remains of defense facilities with a moat.

-During the years, and while the excavation took place, many theories went back and forth over the dinner table, on what this place was, but always with one question in mind, who lived here?
+During the years, and while the excavation took place, many theories went back and forth over the dinner table, about what this place was, but always with one question in mind, who lived here?

 Was there a rival dynasty of Kings, that existed in Jutland during the 10th century, that challenged Gorm the old for power in the region?
-Was there a war for power, and did Gorm the old defeat the rival clan in his pursuit for more power, and burn down their great halls?
+Or was there a war for power, and did Gorm the old defeat the rival clan in his pursuit for more power, and burn down their great halls?

-We do know based on the evidence, that the buildings were burned down, but if it was a rival clan or an accident was still something that needed to be sorted out.
+We know based on the evidence, that the buildings were burned down, but if it was a rival clan or an accident was still something that needed to be sorted out.
 However, one thing that we did know for sure, whoever lived here, was a very powerful family.

 The Viking fortress was protected by a moat of 110 meters on all four sides.
 The moat was V-shaped, 1-3 meters wide, and 1-2 meters deep.
-Two Meters beyond the moat was a palisade, which may have been 3 meters tall.
+Two Meters behind the moat was a palisade, which may have been 3 meters tall.

 Next to the hall was a smaller structure that was fenced off, similar to the one found at Tissø on Zealand (Danish: Sjælland).
-This smaller building is believed to have been a place of worship to the pagan gods.
+This smaller building is believed by some to have been a place of worship to the pagan gods.

 On the other side of the moat, were four wells and three other buildings, which may have been barns, workshops, and stables.

-It must have been a hall of great importance, and a place where powerful people in charge sat around the fire to discuss matters at hand.
+The big hall within the fortress could have been a hall of great importance, and a place where powerful people in charge sat around the fire to discuss matters at hand.

 It was at a time where only the language of the sword was spoken, and peace was more the exception than it was the norm.
 It was the strongest that ruled the lands, and the strongest was the one with the most warriors at his disposal.

 It would have taken a powerful family to build a great hall like this, which means that this area was either ruled by a King or a Jarl.

-This place would have been a perfect location to have a strategically placed control post to observe an incoming army or fleet.
-An analysis that was conducted in 2016, also confirms that the area had no significant tree growth, so it was possible to see for many kilometers and have enough time to prepare or warn of an incoming attack.
+This is a perfect location to have a strategically placed control post to observe an incoming army or fleet.
+An analysis that was conducted in 2016, also confirms that the area had no significant tree growth, and large parts of the area are believed to have been mainly wetlands, which made it easy to defend.

 Erritsø and the surrounding area have had a strategic significance in Danish history, and it has often been used with that purpose in wars.
 For instance, during the Schleswig wars, the Danes retreated to the city of Fredericia and used it as a strategic defense.
-Evidence of these wars is still clearly visible in the form of moats that twist themselves like a snake through and around the city.
+Evidence of these wars is still clearly visible in the form of moats that twist themselves like a snake through and around the city of Fredericia.